FRANCISOSILVA/matrix-game/project/README.md

 - [x] Snake
 - [x] Tic-Tac-Toe

-Feel free to submit a PR to add more games! :tada:
+Feel free to submit a Pull Request to add more games! :tada: